\(k\)-Means Clustering

 When we apply clustering, what problem are we trying to solve?

-We will answer this question informally at first.
+We will answer this question informally at first, then apply formal criteria.

 Informally, a clustering is: